mnylc/mnylc.github.io/pages/services/digital-services.md

 Since that time, METRO has awarded approximately $800,000 in grants to support 76 digital projects.

 Please note: Funding for digitization projects is on hold at this time.
 We are currently working on re-envisioning METRO's Digitization grants to more effectively serve the needs of our members.
-For more information please contact Anne Karle-Zenith, METRO's Digital Services Manager at annekz [at] metro [dot] org.
+For more information please contact Anne Karle-Zenith, METRO's Digital Services Manager at [annekz@metro.org](mailto:annekz@metro.org).

 [Back to top](#top)